Updated July 10, 2023

 - They often operate without any profits, which can lead to financial instability.

-- They may not have any income coming in, making it challenging to keep the business afloat.
+- They may not have any income, making it challenging to keep the business afloat.

 - Zombie companies often have a lot of debt, making it difficult to repay their creditors.